-- 6.6.6 Defective carbine.
-A defective carbine is a unit of product which contains one or more defects (end item assembly or component). - 6.7 Submission of contractor inspection equipment designs for approval.
-Submit copies of designs as required to: Commander, U.S. Army ARDEC, ATTN: SMCAR-QAF-I, Picatinny Arsenal, NJ 07806-5000.
-This address will be specified on the Contract Data Requirements List, DD Form 1423 in the contract. - 6.8 Drawings.
-Drawings listed in Section 2 of this specification under the heading U.S. Army Armament Research, Development and Engineering Center may also include drawings prepared by, and identified as Rock Island Arsenal, Frankford Arsenal, Picatinny Arsenal or ARRADCOM drawings.
-Technical data originally prepared by these activities is now under the cognizance of ARDEC. - 6.9 Submission of alternative quality conformance provisions.
-All contractor proposed alternative quality conformance provisions will be submitted to the Government for evaluation/approval as directed by the contracting activity. - 6.10 Subject term (key-word) listing.
+- 6.6.6 Defective rifle.
+A defective rifle is a unit of product which contains one or more defects (end item assembly or component). - 6.7 Quality program.
+When warranted, the contract should specify the application of MIL-Q-9B5B, in the Management Control Systems Summary List, DD Form 1660. - 6.8 Submission of contractor inspection equipment designs for approval.
+Submit copies of inspection equipment designs as required to: Commander, U.S. Army ARDEC, ATTN: RDAR-QEW-C, Picatinny Arsenal, NJ 07806-5000.
+This address will be specified on the contract Data Requirements List, DD Form 1423 in the contract. - 6.9 Drawings.
+DELETED. - 6.10 Subject term (key-word) listing.

-Gun Small arms Weapon Quality assurance Accuracy
+Gun Small arms Weapon